-We participate in the Model United Nations in Rome!
+We participate again in the Model United Nations in Rome!

-For the first time, an international school in Mallorca is participating in a simulation of the United Nations.
+For the second time, an international school in Mallorca is participating in a large scale simulation of the United Nations.

 An authentic UN experience